gooderfreed/Zen/README.md

 ## Overview

-MiniCore is a streamlined framework written in pure C, designed to facilitate the development of robust and efficient console-based applications.
+MiniCore is a streamlined framework written in C, designed to facilitate the development of robust and efficient console-based applications.
 It provides a flexible, modular architecture centered around an interface-based component system.
 MiniCore aims to offer a solid foundation for projects ranging from simple utilities to complex interactive console applications, including text-based games, now with **enhanced color fidelity across different terminal types.**

 Key framework capabilities include: